Loweredgames/Simple-Default/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "(Feature name)"
+title: "(Feature Name)"
-labels: idea
+labels: Feature
 assignees: Lorenzo0310200

 ---